initial-h/AlphaZero_Gomoku_MPI/README.md

 ## Updating
 * **2019.03.05 -- upload a 15x15 board [model](https://github.com/initial-h/AlphaZero_Gomoku_MPI/tree/master/model_15_15_5)**
+* **Please download and try it yourself.
+If you have questions or ideas about AlphaZero and MCTS, feel free to issue me and maybe we can do some improvement.**

 ## Overview
 This repo is based on [junxiaosong/AlphaZero_Gomoku](https://github.com/junxiaosong/AlphaZero_Gomoku), sincerely grateful for it.